nilimabandhan/Word-Frequency-Analyzer/README.md

 1. Clone the repository or download the `word_analyzer.py` file.
 2. Run the script in your terminal:
    `python word_analyzer.py`
-3. Paste any text and hit Enter!
+3. Paste any text and Enter!